Kitura/kitura.dev/content/web/news/blogs/server-side-swift-using-gcd.md

 The need to use GCD and OperationQueue is highly dependent on the requirement use case.
 The same approach cannot be applied everywhere as it makes the code inconsistent and almost cumbersome.
 While designing the code structure, developers should give thought to factors like scalability, ability to modularize the code blocks, scope of requirement changes, number of lines of code etc.

-I have done the sample coding and the project source code is uploaded to my GIT repository for reference.
+I have done the sample coding and the project source code is uploaded to my [GIT](https://github.com/sangy05/ServerSideSwift-GCD) repository for reference.
 Feel free to add comments or reach out to me for any discussions.

-Happy Coding!!!
+Happy Coding!